abdala9512/dareML/README.md

 # dareML
-Data Repository for Machine Learning
+Data Repository for Machine Learning.

+Library for easily obtain clean and real datasets for machine learning projects or practive, suitable for differente types of algorithms.

 ## Installation